sara-nl/sdrdocs/source/pages/basics/basic_usage.rst

 Download zipped archive
 __________________________________

 You can download all files and optionally the metadata using the 'Download as' dropdown button and choosing 'ZIP'.
-If all files are online, a ZIP archive file will be offered for download.
-You can also get a BagIt format archive file.
+Optionally you can also get a BagIt format archive file.
+Before downloading the deposit ensure that all files are "online", if some files are reported to be "offline" login and use the "Request" button to stage the files.

 .. image:: ../img/deposit-landing-page-download.png
    :align: center